Eye Protection at Work: Types of Protective Eyewear

 Face shield.

 Goggles with regular (direct) ventilation fit snugly around your eyes.
 They should be worn in dusty places or when a hazard could strike you from one of many angles.
 They protect you from dust, sparks, and flying particles coming from many angles.
+Goggles can be worn over prescription glasses and contact lenses.

-Goggles with hooded (indirect) ventilation have indirect openings to block dust and chemical splashes.
+Goggles with hooded (indirect) ventilation have openings to block dust and chemical splashes.
 They protect you from chemical splashes, dust, sparks, and flying particles.
 They may be used in lab work, for work with molten materials, or for other eye splash hazards.

 Goggles with hooded ventilation.